fayAldabbas/Fay-Vulnerable-Lab/README.md

 ---

+## AI-assisted Development (Supporting Tool)

+The core code of the lab was generated with AI assistance, while manual refinements and customizations were applied to ensure accuracy, functionality, and learning value.

+---
 ## ⚠️ Disclaimer
 This project is intended strictly for educational and training purposes.
 All vulnerabilities are intentionally introduced in a controlled lab